chiefbiiko/tape-puppet/readme.md

 ## Usage

 Write ordinary `tape` tests, while using browser APIs in your test cases!
 Check out [`./test.js`](./test.js) for examples.

-The implementation is nothing more than a duplex stream.
-Pipe it, pump it, whatever.

 ### CLI